-State of

-County of

-I state that I am (Title) of (Name of Firm) and that I am authorized to make this affidavit on behalf of my firm, and its owners, directors, and, officers.
-I am the person responsible in my firm for the amounts, percentages and other figures presented in this Proposal.

-I state that:

-- (1) The Proposal has been arrived at independently and without consultation, communication or agreement with any other Proposer or potential Proposer with respect to the same Candidate-Site (as defined in the Request for Proposals). - (2) This Proposal has not been disclosed to any other firm or person who is a Proposer or potential Proposer, and they will not be disclosed before the selection of a Developer for the Site(s). - (3) No attempt has been made or will be made to induce any firm or person to refrain from submitting a Proposal or to submit any noncompetitive Proposal or other form of complementary Proposal. - (4) The Proposal of my firm is made in good faith and not pursuant to any agreement or discussion with, or inducement from, any firm or person to submit a complementary or other noncompetitive Proposal.

-(5) (Name of Firm) its affiliates, subsidiaries, officers, directors and employees are not currently under investigation by any governmental agency and have not in the last four years been convicted or found liable for any act prohibited by State or Federal law in any jurisdiction, involving conspiracy or collusion with respect to bidding on any public contract, except as follows:

-I state that (Name of Firm) understands and acknowledges that the above representations are material and important and will be relied on by the Kentucky Transportation Cabinet in determining selection for which the Proposal is submitted.
-I understand and my firm understands that any misstatement in this affidavit is and shall be treated as fraudulent concealment from the Kentucky Transportation Cabinet of the true facts relating to the submission of this Proposal.
-(Signature)
+State of - County of authorized to make this affidavit on bel of (Name of Firm) and that I am nalf of my firm, and its owners, directors, and, officers.
+I am the ounts, percentages and other figures presented in this Proposal.
+I state that: at independently and without consultation, communication or or potential Proposer with respect to the same Candidate-Site (as:). sed to any other firm or person who is a Proposer or potential sed before the selection of a Developer for the Site(s).
+3) No attempt has been made or will be made to induce any firm or person to refrain from submitting a Proposal or to submit any noncompetitive Proposal or other form of complementary Proposal. ood faith and not pursuant to any agreement or discussion with, or to submit a complementary or other noncompetitive Proposal. employees are not currently under in four years been convicted or foun its affiliates, subsidiaries, officers, directors and nvestigation by any governmental agency and have not in the last d liable for any act prohibited by State or Federal law in any collusion with respect to bidding on any public contract, except as that the above representations are m Transportation Cabinet in determining se understands and acknowledges atterial and important and will be relied on by the Kentucky election for which the Proposal is submitted.
+I understand and my in this affidavit is and shall be treated as fraudulent concealment · · · · · · · · · · · · · · · · · · · et of the true facts relating to the submission of this Proposal.

-(Signatory's Name)
+(Signature) (Signatory's Name)

 (Signatory's Title)

 SWORN TO AND SUBSCRIBED

-BEFORE ME THIS DAY
+BEFORE ME THISDAY

 OF 20

 My Commission Expires

 Notary Public